lizzies/mcp_omni_connect-123445/docs/getting-started/installation.md

 ### Install UV (Recommended)

-UV is the fastest Python package manager and is recommended for MCPOmni Connect:
+UV is faster than pip and handles dependencies more reliably:

 === "macOS/Linux"
     ```bash